raydot/nailing-the-coding-interview/chapters/07-heaps.md

 Hopefully it’s clear that a min heap is just a max heap with the values reversed.
 There are other ways to create heaps.
 One example is a "min-max heap," which is a heap that alternates between min and max heaps.
 Two heaps can be combined to create a heap that maintains a median value, which is useful to know in doing statistical analysis.
 There are binomial heaps, fibonacci heaps, heaps with more than two children per node, and heaps that are used to manage other heaps.
 All of these have the same thing in common and that is that they maintain the heap order as items are added to them.

-## Example Interview Questions
+## Thinking Strategies

-Here are some example interview questions involving heaps.
+Here are some more ideas involving heaps.
 Try to look at these questions from two perspectives.
 The first perspective is the idea of problems that are specifically about heaps.
 The second perspective is the idea of problems that can be solved with or without heaps, but where knowledge of how heaps work might be used to either better solve the problem or to expand the answer.
+You can carry this reasoning into the "Sample Interview Problems" section at the end of the the chapter.

 If you need to, be sure and review some of the simple math ideas behind the heap that were provided in the "Heaps and Trees" section earlier in this chapter.